hgaiser/moonshine/README.md

 ## FAQ

 1. **How does this compare to [Sunshine](https://github.com/LizardByte/Sunshine)?** Both Moonshine and Sunshine fulfill the same goal.
 Moonshine has a much narrower focus on supported platforms.
 Sunshine attempts to support many different platforms and many different encoders.
 If your software / hardware is not supported by Moonshine, then you are likely better off using Sunshine.
+If you just want something to stream your games, you should probably also use Sunshine.

+## Acknowledgement

+This wouldn't have been possible without the incredible work by the people behind both [Moonlight](https://moonlight-stream.org/) and [Sunshine](https://github.com/LizardByte/Sunshine).
+Thanks to their hard work it was possible for me to implement this protocol.

 ## TODO's